the-technat/technat.dev/README.md

 A word about naming: naming is hard and complex, therefore we have stupid names.

-Axiom is the entire cluster, because that's the big spaceship out of the disney movie WALL-E (2007).
+Axiom is the entire cluster, because that's the big spaceship out of the disney movie "WALL-E" (2007).

-The masters / servers are nummbered with the prefix `M-O` for the very clever and observant vacuum cleaner robot.
+The masters / servers are nummbered with the prefix `M-O` for the very clever and observant vacuum cleaner robot aboard axiom.

-The workers / agents are nummbered with the prefix `WALL-A` for the big clunky robots that compress garbage to cubes.
+The workers / agents are nummbered with the prefix `WALL-A` for the big clunky robots that compress garbage to cubes aboard axiom.

 ### Automation